dog-gateway/hue-drivers/README.md

 hue-drivers
 ===========

-Drivers for the Philips Hue bridge and devices
+Drivers (Experimental) for the Philips Hue bridge and devices

-Still under development.

 ### Changelog ###